Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 How Hours Break Down Across the Trades - Seasonal Patterns for 2026

 The 2026 calendar does not consider your trade's seasonal curve.
-Knowing where your peak hours are against the available hours every month is the key to distinguish between a planned busy season and a chaotic one
+Knowing where your peak demand falls against available hours each month is the key to distinguishing between a planned busy season and a chaotic one.

 Source: Field Promax customer base patterns; LeaveBoard 2026 US calendar.